-Dear readers, I often witness book writers (nonfiction) have a dip in their motivation and self-belief.
+Dear readers, I often witness non-fiction book writers have a dip in their motivation and self-belief.
 So what if you have those blah days, and can’t seem to think of a single good idea?

 The book ‘On Writing’ by Stephen King helped me long ago to realise: you just have to make a commitment to keep sitting down to write, despite not feeling like it.
 Prolific fiction writer Amy Suto said that a simple mindset shift early on changed everything for her.
 Her advice, whatever your feelings on the day: decide to show up imperfectly.